Mili (2022 film): Plot

-Mili Naudiyal is a B.Sc Nursing graduate and attends IELTS coaching classes intended for a job abroad.
+Mili Naudiyal is a B.Sc Nursing graduate and attends IELTS coaching classes intended for a job abroad, specifically Canada.
 She works part-time at a restaurant named Doon's Kitchen, located within a plush mall.
-She lives with her father Niranjan Naudiyal, who does not like her going to Canada and has disagreements with Mili.
-Unknown to Niranjan, Mili has a boyfriend Sameer Kumar, who is in search of a job.
+Mili lives with her father Niranjan Naudiyal, who is against her going to Canada.
+Unknown to Niranjan, Mili has a boyfriend Sameer Kumar, who also disagrees with her Canada plans.